unitymakesus/unity-team-handbook/source/workers/bereavement-leave.md

 ### What is considered immediate family for bereavement leave?

-In this policy, we define immediate family as spouses or domestic partners, all first degree relatives (parents, siblings, and children &mdash; including half, step, adopted, and fostered), grandparents, grandchildren, aunts, uncles, nieces and nephews.
+In this policy, we define immediate family as spouses or domestic partners, all first degree relatives (parents, siblings, and children &mdash; including half, step, adopted, and fostered), grandparents, grandchildren, aunts, uncles, first cousins, nieces, and nephews.
 In-laws of the same types are included.

 Friends are also an important part of our lives and their loss may hurt as much as losing a relative.
 Should you lose a close friend, you’re still entitled to the same amount of bereavement leave to attend the funeral and mourn.